cyfangus/credit_card_fraud_detection_AzureML/README.md

 With the added anomaly context, I trained and cross-validated three distinct types of supervised learners to find the optimal balance between detection (protecting the bank from loss) and customer friction (maintaining good customer experience).

 <img width="1201" height="347" alt="Screenshot 2026-03-12 at 11 48 07" src="https://github.com/user-attachments/assets/11a77637-ed1b-441f-8024-a42c7ae47ff0" />

+The winning model (XGBoost-Frequency-Optimised) achieves an AUPRC of 0.861, Recall@1% of 90.8%, and a Value Detection Rate of 98.18%, recovering $5,651 in net financial impact during evaluation.

 #### 🔍 Key Metric Definitions for Stakeholders:
 - VDR (Value Detection Rate): Measures the percentage of the total monetary value of fraud caught.
 This is often more important to a CFO than the number of cases.